tricodex/ai-agent-template-redpill/README.md

 By default, all the compiled JS code is visible for anyone to view if they look at IPFS CID.
 This makes private info like API keys, signer keys, etc. vulnerable to be stolen.
 To protect devs from leaking keys, we have added a field called `secret` in the `Request` object.
 It allows you to store secrets in a vault for your AI Agent to access.

-To add your secrets, edit the [setSecrets.ts](./scripts/setSecrets.ts) file and update the `secrets` variable at the top of the file.
+To add your secrets,
+1) edit the [setSecrets.ts](./scripts/setSecrets.ts) file and update the `secrets` variable at the top of the file
 ```typescript
 // Update your key value JSON object here for your secrets
 const secrets = JSON.stringify({